 Skip cow’s milk dairy in general

 The interest in this issue emerged mainly after the recognition of certain reasonable biological mechanisms to explain the above correlation.
 Most scientists have suggested that calcium in dairy products plays a key role in the regulation of body weight.
 However, other biological mechanisms are also related to dairy consumption too.
 The results of the majority of epidemiological observational studies have supported the hypothesis that a diet rich in dairy products is associated with lower fat storage in the body, both in adults and children.
 However, scientific evidence so far does not explicitly support the assumption of a clear causal relationship between high intake of dairy products and calcium and low-fat deposition in the body.
-Research in this area is continuing and aims at a deeper understanding of the possible auxiliary role of dairy products and calcium in the treatment of obesity, whose levels have been rising in recent years in the western countries.
+Research in this area is continuing and aims at a deeper understanding of the possible auxiliary role of dairy products and calcium in the treatment of obesity, whose levels have been rising in recent years in western countries.

 5. Blood sugar levels